asodja/maxpower/OVERVIEW.md

     - `BoxBuffer1D` - Buffer a stream of data in FMem and read contiguous sections out of it
     - `ZeroLatencyMemory` - hide latency of FMem, allowing values to be read back on the next cycle
   - `LargeStreamOffset` - large, negative stream offset backed by LMem to save FMem
-  - `TreeReduce` - reduce latency and save resources by reducing via a binary tree
   * `pipeline`
     - `FanoutLimiter` - Creates a tree of registers to minimise the fan-out of a KernelObect and improve timing
   * `sort`